michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0004.md

 - v: throw into disorder
 - v: interfere in someone else's activity
 ### Family
-disrupt: disrupted, disrupting, disruption, disruptive, disrupts+;disruption: disruptions;disruptive: disruptively
+- disrupt: disrupted, disrupting, disruption, disruptive, disrupts+
+- disruption: disruptions
+- disruptive: disruptively
 ### Examples
 - “It’s better to acquire disruptive technology than to be disrupted by that technology.”
 - On Thursday, Mr. Obama announced a series of sanctions against Russia for its attempts to disrupt the November election.